wesmaldonado/interview-co/scratch-pad/README.md

 is likely to make sure I have the data needed in this result for the core requirements.

-Can I get dates from the timestamps?
+- [x] Can I get dates from the timestamps?
-Do I know the types of the fields?
-Are all the responses of the same shape?
-I noticed some have extra fields like payee-for-testing and similar..
+- [x] Are all the responses of the same shape?
+I noticed some have extra fields like payee-for-testing and similar.
+The example code shows me how for a few languages..
+- [x] Is there sample code?
+Yup.
+- [x] Is the sample code or client usable?
+Code is ok and seems to work, probably rip from it for getting thet type info.
+- [ ] How can I make sure it is runnable by them?